ronny-rentner/ultraimport/readme.md

 ### 10) Create virtual namespace package

-You could also explicitly create a virtual namespace pointing to the directory 'yellow'.
+You could also explicitly create a virtual namespace pointing to the directory `'yellow'`.
 Note that `__dir__` in the path below refers to the parent folder of the file that is executing the import.

 ```python
 yellow_ns = ultraimport.create_ns_package('yellow', '__dir__/../yellow')